bbc/sqs-consumer/README.md

 ```

 * The queue is polled continuously for messages using [long polling](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
-* Messages are received one at a time.
 * Messages are deleted from the queue once `done()` is called.
 * Calling `done(err)` with an error object will cause the message to be left on the queue.
 An [SQS redrive policy](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) can be used to move messages that cannot be processed to a dead letter queue.